usnistgov/SDNist/README.md

 6. The following are all the parameters offered by the sdnist.report package:

      * **PATH _SYNTHETIC _DATASET**: The absolute or relative path to the synthetic dataset .csv or parquet file.
 If the provided path is relative, it should be relative to the current working directory.
 This guide assumes the current working directory is sdnist-project.
      * **TARGET _DATASET _NAME**: This should be the name of one of the datasets bundled with the sdnist.report package.
 It is the name of the dataset from which the input synthetic dataset is generated, and it can be one of the following:

        * MA
        * TX
        * NATIONAL

-     * **--data-root**: The absolute or relative path to the directory containing the bundled dataset, or the directory where the bundled dataset should be downloaded to, if it is not available locally.
+     * **--data-root**: The absolute or relative path to the directory containing the bundled dataset, or the directory where the bundled dataset should be downloaded to if it is not available locally.
 The default directory is set to sdnist_toy_data.

 ## Setup Data for SDNIST Report Tool
 ---------------------------------

 1. The sdnist.report package comes with built-in datasets.
 The package will automatically download the datasets from Github if they are not already available locally on your machine.
-Youshould see following message on your terminal or powershell window when the datasets are downloaded by the sdnist.report package:
+You should see following message on your terminal or powershell window when the datasets are downloaded by the sdnist.report package:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_tx.csv TX